Mendocino County Court Records

 Viewing family law records:

-Family law cases are among those restricted from remote public viewing under California Rules of Court, rule 2.503©.
-Non-parties must visit the courthouse kiosks to view family law case records.
+Family law cases are restricted from remote public viewing under California Rules of Court, rule 2.503.
+Non-parties must visit the courthouse kiosks to look up family law records.
 Parties and their attorneys retain full remote access through re:SearchCA.

 Divorce records:

 Divorce cases are filed and maintained through the Family Law Division.
-Certified copies of dissolution judgments can be obtained from the clerk’s office using the MMC-900 form and paying the certification fee of $40.00 per document plus $0.50 per page.
-Divorce records are public, though certain information within the case file — such as financial declarations, child-related details, and domestic violence allegations — may carry confidentiality protections.
+Certified copies of dissolution judgments can be obtained from the clerk's office using the MMC-900 form and paying the applicable fees: $40.00 certification per document plus $0.50 per page.
+Divorce records are generally public, though certain information within the case file — such as financial declarations, child-related details, and domestic violence allegations — may carry confidentiality protections.

 Marriage licenses and records: